mhdawson/MqttSMSBridge/README.md

 with the following elements:

 * serverlUrl - url for the mqtt server.
-If it is of type mqtts, then certifications must be provided in the certs element:w
+If it is of type mqtts, then certificates must be provided through the certs element.
 * requestTopic - topic on which the bridge listens for requests.
 * certs - directory which must contain a `ca.cert`, `client.cert`
-  and `client.key` file that will be used to connect to the mqtt server.
+  and `client.key` file that will be used to connect to the mqtts server.

 In addition, the bridge supports the following configuration